wearetriple/dotnet-defaults/Patterns/RequestHandler.md

 </PropertyGroup>
 ```

-If your application is using the default in-process hosting, then using the static [RequestHandlerNETCore31](../RequestHandlerNETCore31/RequestHandler.cs) for `ASP.NET Core 3.1` is your pick.

 The in-process hosting model offers better performance over out-of-process, but on the other hand offers less control.
 Out-of-process hosting has the benefit of employing [middleware](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/middleware/?view=aspnetcore-6.0), which offers more fine-grained modular control over requests and responses.

 Important difference: